Christopher Micek, PhD

 The success of people engaging in creative tasks has the potential to be amplified by collaboration, allowing them to achieve greater efficiency and output than those working individually.
 Recent work has shown that brain signals can be used to reliably and non-invasively detect levels of team processes in team members engaged in collaborative problem-solving, which are crucial for determining whether a team is functioning effectively.
 However, to date there are no existing interventions that leverage this ability to facilitate effective teamwork in creative contexts.
 This project takes a user-centered approach to assess the needs and concerns of the various stakeholders (potential users and team leaders) that might benefit from such an intervention, in order to inform the development of a prototype.

-Interpersonal Neural Synchrony BCI for Adaptive Multi-Agent Human-Robot Collaboration (2022 – present)
+Interpersonal Neural Synchrony BCI for Adaptive Multi-Agent Human-Robot Collaboration (2022 – 2023)

 When humans work closely together, they can pick up subtle cues from their team members and adapt their behavior appropriately.
 However, in contexts with robot team members, robots may not be able to detect these cues and respond accordingly, and the presence of a robot may impact the performance and cognitive states of human collaborators.
 Interpersonal neural synchrony (INS), where the brain activity of multiple people over a period of time is similar, has been observed in neurophysiological recordings of pairs of participants engaging in cooperative and social activities.
-I am currently investigating how measurements of INS acquired using functional near-infrared spectroscopy (fNIRS) might be used to assess and augment teamwork in complex multi-agent human-robot team tasks.
+This project investigated how measurements of INS acquired using functional near-infrared spectroscopy (fNIRS) might be used to assess and augment teamwork in complex multi-agent human-robot team tasks.

 Social Media Polarization (2020 – 2022)